• 1:1 Coaching

 • Why am I expecting someone or something to be what it is not?

-• What do I need out of this relationship, or situation that I am not getting?
+• What do I need from this relationship or situation that I’m not currently getting?

-• Am I willing to accept this person/relationship/situation as is?
+• Am I willing to accept this person, relationship, or situation AS IT IS?

-• Can I release my expectations, knowing that doing so will allow me to have more control over my emotions and my happiness?
+• Can I release my expectations, knowing that doing so may give me greater emotional control and a deeper sense of peace?

 I know this is a big topic, and you may just be scratching the surface with these thought starters- if you've been struggling in this area then I hope this blog has helped you to find some clarity.
 Share your experience with me any time!